CHMOD Calculator: File and Folder Permissions

 chmod 755 file.txtOwner: read/write/execute, Group: read/execute, Others: read/execute

-chmod u+x file.txtAdd execute permission for owner only
+chmod u+x file.txtAdd execute permission for the owner only

 chmod -R 644 directory/Recursively set read/write for owner, read for group and others